How to Dye Your Hair at HomeApril 16, 2020

-There’s a handful of things in a girl’s life that are of great importance, and on the top of that list you’ll find a four letter word that means the world to us — hair.
-Nothing can ruin a day like untamable hair, or even worse, a dye job gone awry.
-Dyeing your hair at home is no easy task, but it’s possible to achieve perfectly colored stands, as long as you know the best plan of action.
+Since we can’t visit salons right now, many of us will be taking on the challenge of dyeing our hair at home.
+It's no easy task, but it’s possible to achieve evenly colored stands, as long as you have a plan of action.
 We’ve got some tips from L’Oréal Paris consulting celebrity colorist Kari Hill to help you land the perfect color.

 Choosing the Right Formula